github-cloudlabsuser-531/AI-trailblazers_FraudDetection/README.md

 Leverage Azure OPEN AI service to prevent fraud detection system in banking sector.

 USE CASE 1:
-A1)Steps to execute code in Visual Studio Code:
+A1)Steps to execute code in Visual Studio:

-	1) Unzip the folder and open the workspace in Visual Studio Code.
+	1) Unzip the folder and open the workspace in Visual Studio.
 	2) Go to Tools -> Command Line -> Developer PowerShell
 	3) PromptShell will open with path -> ..\AI-trailblazers_FraudDetection\DebtTrap
 	4) Type the below command in PowerShell